StigNygaard/lastfm-widgets/README.md

 #### /services/ folder

-- `proxy-api.ts` - A Deno proxy-api using either in-memory or (by default) Deno KV cache.
+- `proxy-api.ts` - A Deno proxy-api using either in-memory or (by default) Deno KV cache to "throttle" data.
 - `log.ts` - A simple log endpoint used by the demo page.

-On the demo-page, Deno KV is the normally used proxy-api when widget is in _Backend-supported_ mode – and it is also used by widget on [rockland.dk](https://www.rockland.dk/).
+This _proxy-api_ service is used by widget on the demo-page when the widget is in _Backend-supported_ mode – and it is also used by the widget on [rockland.dk](https://www.rockland.dk/).

-For full documentation on setting up the backend proxies, see [services/README.md](services/README.md "How to set up a proxy-API for the Tracks widget").
+For full documentation on setting up backend proxies, see [services/README.md](services/README.md "How to set up a proxy-API for the Tracks widget").

 #### /cf-worker/ folder

 An alternative Cloudflare Worker backend proxy-api.
 Kindly contributed to this project by [burnblazter](https://github.com/burnblazter).

-For full documentation on setting up the backend proxies, see [services/README.md](services/README.md "How to set up a proxy-API for the Tracks widget").
+For full documentation on setting up backend proxies, see [services/README.md](services/README.md "How to set up a proxy-API for the Tracks widget").

 #### /main.ts file